 >> 2026: Providence Day (N.C.)
 School (Leo Delaney and Gordon Sellars)>> 2025: Liberty Christian (Va.)
 Academy (Gideon Davidson and Easton Ware)>> 2024: Our Lady of Good Counsel (Md.)
 HS (Darien Mayo and CJ Kubah-Taylor)>> 2023: N/A>> 2022: Greenville (S.C.)
 HS (Collin Sadler and Josh Sapp)>> 2021: Westlake (Ga.)
 HS (Dacari Collins and Nate Wiggins)>> 2020: N/A>> 2019: Archer (Ga.)
 HS (Andrew Booth Jr. and Jalyn Phillips)>> 2018: South Pointe (S.C.)
 HS (Derion Kendrick and B.T.
 Potter); IMG (Fla.)
 Academy (Mike Jones Jr. and Xavier Thomas)

-GEOGRAPHIC BREAKDOWN– Thirteen states comprise Clemson’s 2026 signing class: Florida (three), South Carolina (two), North Carolina (two), Ohio (two), Tennessee (two), Virginia (two), Alabama, Arizona, California, Georgia, Kansas, Virginia and West Virginia.– Since 1972, Clemson has signed student-athletes to football scholarships from 37 states, the District of Columbia and Canada.
+GEOGRAPHIC BREAKDOWN– Fourteen states comprise Clemson’s 2026 signing class: Florida (four), Tennessee (three), South Carolina (two), North Carolina (two), Ohio (two), Virginia (two), Alabama, Arizona, California, Georgia, Kansas, Illinois, Virginia and West Virginia.– Since 1972, Clemson has signed student-athletes to football scholarships from 37 states, the District of Columbia and Canada.

-SUNSHINE AND SUNFLOWERS– Florida led the way with three of Clemson’s signees: OL Chance Barclay, WR Naeem Burroughs and OL Grant Wise.
-The 2026 class marks the first time on record that Florida has led Clemson in total signees.– Clemson has now signed 31 players from the Sunshine State in the last eight years.
+SUNSHINE AND SUNFLOWERS– Florida led the way with four of Clemson’s signees: OL Chance Barclay, WR Naeem Burroughs, OL Grant Wise and WR Keil McGriff.
+The 2026 class marks the first time on record that Florida has led Clemson in total signees.– Clemson has now signed 32 players from the Sunshine State in the last eight years.
 Clemson has now signed multiple players from Florida in eight straight classes for the first time on record back to 1972.– Clemson signed OL Braden Wilmes out of Lawrence, Kansas.
 He became Clemson’s first Sunflower State signee since the Tigers signed both LB Isaiah Simmons and DT Xavier Kelly out of Kansas in 2016.

 OH, HI, OHIO– Clemson’s signings of OL Adam Guthrie and LB Brayden Reilly mark Clemson’s fifth and sixth signings from Ohio since 2017, five of which have come along Clemson’s offensive line.– Clemson signed multiple Ohio products in a single class for the first time since 1981 (Sandusky LB Jim Hohler and Blue Ash C Jeff Lytton).– Guthrie joined Matt Bockhorst (2017), Jackson Carman (2018), Blake Miller (2021) and Tucker Kattus (2025) to become Clemson’s fifth Ohio signee along the offensive line in the span of nine recruiting cycles– Reilly is a product of St. Xavier High School in Cincinnati, the same high school program that produced 2017 signee Matt Bockhorst and 2025 signee Tucker Kattus.
 Kattus will be a redshirt freshman on Clemson’s 2026 roster, and Bockhorst was a team captain who played 47 games with 20 starts for Clemson from 2017-21, helping the program to four ACC championships, four College Football Playoff berths, two National Championship Game appearances and one national title.